The Lost Manuscripts of Medieval Europe: Modelling the Transmission of Texts

 Methodology

-To achieve these goals, the project will analyze the way that texts in manuscript form were copied, transformed, or destroyed.
+To achieve this, the project will analyse the way that texts in manuscript form were copied, transformed, or destroyed.
 This analysis will be conducted in a manner similar to the evolution of living organisms or language variants, through processes of:

 1. Innovation/mutation